Khlick/Vizzy/readme.md

 ### Adding Vizzy Elements

 You can add Vizzy elements to your slides using the `<vizzy>` tag.
 Set the `data-src` attribute to the URL of the content you want to embed.
+Customize the vizzy element like you would a `div` element, adding classes or styles.

 ```html
 <section>